Cell Free DNA (cfDNA)

 New research has shown that the cost of determining genetic conditions through sequencing can be improved through gel size selection that looks to recover cfDNA from non-normal tissues while excluding that from healthy, normal cells. [citation #1: Underhill et al] [citation #2: Mouliere et al].

 Coastal Genomics works with academic and clinical collaborators to realize the benefits of size selection for this application.
-Our latest undertaking with the Dr. Hunter Underhill at the University of Utah contributed to an enrichment of mutant allele fractions by an order of magnitude, while concurrently reducing the false-positive rate.
+Our latest undertaking with Dr. Sabine Hellwig, Dr. Hunter Underhill and their team at the University of Utah contributed to an enrichment of mutant allele fractions, while concurrently reducing the false-positive rate.
+A 2018 paper on their findings was published in PLOS ONE.

 Metagenomic sequencing of bacterial communities can involve so-called tagmentation approaches to library preparation.
 This process relies on the tight control of an enzymatic process that fragments larger DNA fragments into smaller pieces, the length of which cluster around a desired size.